jawah/charset_normalizer/docs/user/cli.rst

 #.
 I want to quickly convert a non Unicode file to Unicode.
 #.
 Debug the charset-detector.

-Down bellow, we will guide you through some basic examples.
+Down below, we will guide you through some basic examples.

 Arguments
 ---------